Axon Enterprise

 Law enforcement technology combined with AI/ML for police report writing requires rare domain expertise.
 Draft One's training data advantage means talent at competitor AI firms cannot overcome the data moat regardless of headcount.

-TASER 10 + Body 4 + Evidence.com + Draft One + Axon Assistant + Drone + Axon 911 + Axon Vision in a single Officer Safety Plan bundle.
-The Q1 2026 introduction of the AI Era Plan as a discrete monetisation tier (driving +700% AI revenue growth) is a new bundle layer that compounds lock-in — agencies adopting the full suite cannot selectively replace one component without breaking the legal evidence chain.
+TASER 10 + Body 4 + Evidence.com + Draft One + Axon Assistant + Dedrone + DFR + Axon 911 + Axon Vision in a single ecosystem.
+Q2 2026 confirmed two new bundle layers at commercial scale: Dedrone cleared $100M quarterly revenue and Axon signed its first full-scope 911 customer — agencies adopting the full suite cannot selectively replace one component without breaking the legal evidence chain or the airspace/dispatch workflow.

 Body camera footage from ~85% of major U.S. law enforcement agencies is the exclusive training set for Draft One.
 No competitor can replicate this data advantage — it is contractually controlled by Axon, continuously generated, and legally protected from external access.

 Evidence.com is accepted in courts across thousands of U.S. jurisdictions for digital evidence submission.
 Switching mid-contract risks evidence admissibility challenges — a regulatory moat with near-zero precedent in software.
-CJIS compliance, FIPS encryption, and FedRAMP create additional government lock-in layers.
+CJIS compliance, FIPS encryption, FedRAMP, and now DHS C-UAS program participation create additional government lock-in layers.

 Evidence.com is the authoritative legal system of record for digital evidence in U.S. law enforcement.
 Courts accept it.
 Prosecutors build discovery workflows around it.
 Public defenders access evidence through it.
 Migrating away requires legal re-certification of every evidence submission protocol — the most durable system-of-record moat in any non-financial software vertical.